SerhiiCho/timeago-docs/docs/versions/v3/contribute.md

 - Added [JustNowThreshold](https://time-ago.github.io/v3/configurations.html#thresholds) parameter to the configurations to set the threshold for the "Just now" status
 - Added support for Chinese Simplified language 🇨🇳 // [!code ++]
 ```

+## Conclusion
+That's it!
+In total you should have `6` files changed/added.
+After you've done all the steps, you can create a pull request and I'll review it as soon as possible.
+If everything is fine, I'll merge your pull request and your language will be available in the next release of the Timeago.

+You can pull your changes to the `main` branch and I will do the rest of the work to update the documentation website and release a new version of the Timeago.